MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/delete-a-geo-location.md

 > [!WARNING]
 > All user data in the _Satellite Geography_ location will be permanently deleted.
 This includes all OneDrive for Business content, SharePoint sites and Exchange mailboxes including Microsoft 365 Group mailboxes.
 You must migrate any data to another _Satellite Geography_ location or the _Primary Provisioned Geography_ location before you delete the _Satellite Geography_ location.
 This action cannot be undone.

-Only global administrators and SharePoint administrators can delete _Satellite Geography_ locations.
+Only Global Administrators and SharePoint Administrators can delete _Satellite Geography_ locations.

 ![Screenshot of multi-geo admin center showing delete geo location UI.](../media/multi-geo-delete-satellite-location.png)